zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 -   For more information about PyODPS, see the [PyODPS community album](https://yq.aliyun.com/album/19).

--   Developers are welcome to participate in the ecological development of PyODPS.
+-   Developers are invited to participate in the ecological development of PyODPS.
 For more information, see [GitHub document](http://pyodps.readthedocs.io/zh_CN/latest/?spm=a2c4e.11153959.blogcont138752.16.5bec51d32BpKgB).

--   You are welcome to submit the issue and merge request to accelerate PyODPS eco-growth.
-For more details, see [code](https://github.com/aliyun/aliyun-odps-python-sdk?spm=a2c4e.11153959.blogcont138752.17.5bec51d3IMNtLJ).
+-   Developers can also submit the issue and merge request to accelerate PyODPS eco-growth.
+For more information, see [code](https://github.com/aliyun/aliyun-odps-python-sdk?spm=a2c4e.11153959.blogcont138752.17.5bec51d3IMNtLJ).

 -   DingTalk technology exchange group: **11701793**